-The API2Cart plugins are intended to make it easier to add stores based on open-source shopping carts like Magento, WooCommerce, PrestaShop, and CS-Cart.
+The API2Cart plugins are intended to make it easier to add stores based on open-source shopping carts like Magento, WooCommerce, PrestaShop.
 They automatically install a connection bridge to the root folder of the store thus excluding the inconveniences that the process usually entails.

 In particular, using the plugin resolves a couple of issues for both software vendors and their clients:

-The security of the FTP credentials remains absolute as they do not leave the private admin surrounding of the store.
+- The security of the FTP credentials remains absolute as they do not leave the private admin surrounding the store.

 How the API2Cart plugins work

-The vendor system identifies the user account and sends a cart.create API call to API2Cart, the request including the store URL and the store key.
+- The vendor system identifies the user account and sends an account.cart.add API call to API2Cart.

 Recommendations on plugins for hosted shopping platforms